 There’s a decent range of mockups for most products available from both Printful and Printify, and both platforms let you make use of several mockup images to show your products close up and from different angles.

 If you want to get creative with your mockups, however, Printful is the better option.
-Its mockup generator comes with 550+ backgrounds, including nature scenes, flat-lay table tops, home and office scenes.
+Its mockup generator comes with 2,550+ scenes, including nature backgrounds, flat-lay table tops, home and office scenes.
 Abstract backgrounds, shapes and patterns can also be used.

 Printify’s mockup-creation functionality is more restrictive — you can customize mockup backgrounds by uploading images from your own computer, but there isn’t a built-in background library to make use of.

-Additionally, Printify’s mockup personalization feature is limited to just two products at time of writing: ‘Bella+Canvas 3001’ and ‘Gildan 5000’ t-shirts.
-By contrast, Printful’s mockup generator lets you customize mockups across its full product catalog of 350 items.
+Additionally, Printify’s mockup personalization feature is currently limited to around 30 products from its collection.
+By contrast, Printful’s mockup generator lets you customize mockups across its full product catalog of 340+ items.

 In addition to giving you product mockup creation tools, Printful and Printify also supply you with editable product descriptions for their product ranges.